Heinz Brücher: Biography

 Brücher was born in Darmstadt and studied Biology at Jena and Tübingen.
 By the time Brücher graduated in 1934 he was a member (number 3498152) of the Nazi Party.
 He obtained a doctorate at Tübingen where he studied the genetic differences in reciprocal crosses of Epilobium hirsutum under Ernst Lehmann and supported cytoplasmic inheritance which Lehmann did not believe in.
 Brücher turned against Lehmann later, and apart from scientific arguments, he also used Lehmann's supposed political views that were against the Nazi Party to bolster his case.
-Brücher then joined to work as an assistant to the Nazi eugenicist Karl Astel at the Institute for Human Hereditary Research and Race Policy at the University of Jena.
+Brücher then joined the Institute for Human Hereditary Research and Race Policy at the University of Jena, as an assistant to the Nazi eugenicist Karl Astel.
 He also worked at the Kaiser Wilhelm Institute for Plant Breeding Research and was keen on crop breeding which he saw as very important for national sustainability.
 When an expedition was mounted into the Soviet Union in 1941, Brücher then an Untersturmführer (Second Lieutenant) was interested in gathering crop seeds and plant material from the region including those held in Soviet research stations.
 The proposal was supported by SS-Sturmbannführer Dr Ernst Schäfer and approved by Heinrich Himmler which led to the creation of the SS Sammelkommando or collection expedition which included Hauptsturmführer Konrad von Rauch, and an interpreter Arnold Steinbrecher.
 The seeds and plant material collected by the expedition included large parts that had been deposited by Nikolai Vavilov who had already been imprisoned by Stalin.
 The seeds were maintained at Graz where the SS Institute for Plant Genetics were established at Lannach Castle.
 Brücher headed subsequent research and worked with a British prisoner of war, William Denton-Venables, a trained botanist who later served as a director of Taylor & Venables, a seed company in Norfolk.
-In February 1945 Brücher was ordered to destroy the Lannach facility to avoid its capture by advancing Soviet forces, but he had refused to follow the orders.
+In February 1945 Brücher was ordered to destroy the Lannach facility to avoid its capture by advancing Soviet forces, but he refused to follow the orders.

-After the war, Brücher moved to Sweden thanks to Sven Hedin's invitation and worked with Svalof seed company.
+After the war, Brücher moved to Sweden thanks to Sven Hedin's invitation and worked with the Svalof seed company.
 During this period he married Ollie Berglund, a Swedish plant breeder.
 Brücher then moved to Argentina which was then under Juan Perón and received there in 1948, a professorship in genetics and botany at University of Tucumán (Tucumán, Argentina).
 He later worked in Caracas (Venezuela), Asunción (Paraguay) and then in Mendoza and Buenos Aires (Argentina).
 He also worked in Pretoria in 1964-65 where he claimed to have evidence for white superiority.
 In 1972 he served as biology advisor to UNESCO.